Comparing Apple With Industry Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion is 107.5x above the industry average, highlighting stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.25 Billion, which is 124.04x above the industry average, implying stronger profitability and robust cash flow generation.

 -

-The gross profit of $44.87 Billion is 57.53x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.
+With higher gross profit of $44.87 Billion, which indicates 58.27x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

 -

-The company's revenue growth of 5.08% is significantly lower compared to the industry average of 10.62%.
-This indicates a potential fall in the company's sales performance.
+The company's revenue growth of 5.08% is significantly below the industry average of 8.89%.
+This suggests a potential struggle in generating increased sales volume.

 Debt To Equity Ratio